NDR 1 Niedersachsen: Locations

-The program is mainly broadcast from the NDR regional broadcasting center in Hannover on Lake Maschsee.
+The station broadcasts mainly from the State Radio House of Lower Saxony in Hanover on Lake Maschsee.
 To enable comprehensive regional reporting, NDR is represented by eight correspondents and five studios in Lower Saxony.
-The locations of the correspondents' offices are: Lingen/Emsland, Otterndorf/Lower Elbe, Esens/East Frisia, Verden, Hameln/Weserbergland, Vechta, Wilhelmshaven and Berlin.
+The locations of the correspondents' offices are: Lingen/Emsland, Otterndorf/Lower Elbe, Esens/East Frisia, Verden, Hamelin/Weserbergland, Vechta, Wilhelmshaven and Berlin.
 The studios are located in Braunschweig, Göttingen, Oldenburg, Osnabrück and Lüneburg.
 Small radio and television editorial teams and technical staff with their own production technology work in these regional studios.

 Program order

 NDR's program mandate is defined in a Government contract (NDR-StV): This Government contract obliges NDR "(...) to provide broadcasting subscribers with an objective and comprehensive overview of international, European, national and country-related events in all essential areas of life."
 The program should inform, educate, advise, entertain and, in particular, offer contributions to culture.
 The Lower Saxony state program is intended to present public events, political events and cultural and social life, particularly in Lower Saxony.